 Permitted development rights under article 3

 Permitted development rights are provided by Article 3 of the Town and Country Planning (General Permitted Development) Order 2015 as amended (GPDO), the Order essentially grants planning permission for certain types of development and sets out conditions on which this consent is given.
 This allows certain types of development to proceed without the need for a planning application to the local authority

 The most commonly used permitted development rights relate to dwelling houses.
 The GPDO enables householders to undertake alterations, minor extensions, as well as erect buildings and structures within the curtilage of a property, without the need to make a planning application.

 Schedule 2 of the GPDO specifies all the different types of permitted development rights and the various limitations which apply.
-The current schedule is divided into 19 parts.
-Each part relates to a particular category of development.
+The schedule is divided into different part, with each part relating to a particular category of development.

 Limits on or Withdrawal of Permitted Development Rights

 While the basic aim of permitted development rights is to allow minor development proposals to proceed with applying for permission but the scope of these rights is limited or controlled:

 - Each part of Schedule 2 in the 2015 Order and its amendments contains a number of detailed limitations on what specifically constitutes permitted development.
 These rights are more restrictive in the case of Listed Buildings, Conservation Areas, National Parks and Areas of Outstanding Natural Beauty